Intel sells NAND chip business to SK Hynix for $9 billion

 With the acquisition, SK Hynix, part of South Korean conglomerate SK Group, will have a market share of 23.2%.

-“Although the competitive environment surrounding us is not easy, we have made a bold decision to pave the way for our leap toward securing a firm position in the NAND business as in DRAM,” SK Hynix President and CEO Lee Seok-hee said in a statement.
+“Although the competitive environment surrounding us is not easy, we have made a bold decision to pave the way for our leap toward securing a firm position in the NAND business as in DRAM,” SK Hynix president and CEO Lee Seok-hee said in a statement.

-(Reporting by Hyunjoo Jin in SEOUL, Stephen Nellis in San Francisco; Additional reporting by Krystal Hu in New York, Ayanti Bera in Bengaluru, Joyce Lee in Seoul; Editing by Stephen Coates)
+(Reporting by Hyunjoo Jin in SEOUL, Stephen Nellis in San Francisco.
+Additional reporting by Krystal Hu in New York, Ayanti Bera in Bengaluru, Joyce Lee in Seoul.
+Editing by Stephen Coates.)

 The audio problem: Learn how new cloud-based API solutions are solving imperfect, frustrating audio in video conferences.
 Access here